 Students who need help to overcome individual barriers to education participation that they face, for example, help with the cost of transport, meals, books and equipment can apply for a discretionary bursary.
 Discretionary Bursary will be made available where the combined household income is less than £25,000 per year.
 The household income is the gross total income of the adults in the home.
 This would also include step-parents and partners who provide income to the household.
 This does not include brothers or sisters who are earning money.
 To apply you must meet the following criteria:

 Applicants must be under 19 on 31 August in the academic year in which he/she starts the programme of study.
 Evidence of household income below £25,000 much accompany the application prior to assessment.
 Household income consists of income from a paid job and income from government benefits.

-Payments: A discretionary grant - the amount will depend on how much money is in the fund and the total of household income which has been evidenced.
+Payments: A discretionary grant - the amount will depend on how much money has been issued to the bursary fund and the total of students of whose household income which has been evidenced.

 Students must also be under the age of 19 on 31 August in the academic year in which he/she starts the programme of study funded by the EFA (Education Funding Agency) and must meet the residency criteria in order to be eligible to access bursary funding.

 Bursaries are conditional on the student meeting agreed standards set by the school.
 The payment of awards will be independent upon satisfactory behaviour, attitude and attendance and students will be expected to demonstrate a commitment to their course through completion of work and engagement in class activities.
 Whole or part payment may be withheld if standards in this regard are not met.

 How do I apply for the Bursary Award?